-- Jonard Tools, JRready (Jiaxing Jingrui Instrument & Equipment Co., Ltd.), JRD Tools, IWISS Tools Co., Ltd. (ZHEJIANG IWISS ELECTRIC CO., LTD) and Precise Tool (Cobranded tool with JR Ready) have been identified as a manufacturers/retailers that falsely promote and sell Mil-Qualified tools.
+- Jonard Tools, JRready (Jiaxing Jingrui Instrument & Equipment Co., Ltd.), JRD Tools, IWISS Tools Co., Ltd. (ZHEJIANG IWISS ELECTRIC CO., LTD) and Precise Tool (Cobranded tool with JR Ready) have been identified as a manufacturers/retailers who falsely state their tools are Mil-Qualified.

 - Avoid purchasing items marked as used or refurbished.
 If a deal seems too good to be true, it probably is.